How confident are you as a performer?

 The short answer is: get out there and do it!
 Confidence comes from certainty.
 You will feel confident when you are certain that whatever is making you nervous will go away.
-Which will probably never happen.
+And the strategy is REALLY simple!

 Maybe you love singing, but you find the idea of singing to an audience terrifying.
 If that sounds like you, you are in good company!
 Having toured internationally, performing to audiences of thousands - sometimes with my heroes in the audience - I know what it’s like to feel nervous!

 I remember being so nervous before one gig that I phoned my mum TWICE on the way from the green room to the stage!

 When we are excited, our adrenal gland is stimulated.
 We start to shake and we feel jittery.
 The same happens when we are nervous.

 How I overcame nervousness to become a best-selling artist.

 I am fortunate to have played hundreds of gigs - I lost count of the number of times I have performed a number of years ago.
 I was always nervous to differing degrees but I’d never experienced stage fright.